vitathemes/cavatina/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-cavatina is distributed under the terms of the GNU GPL version 2.0
+Cavatina is distributed under the terms of the GNU GPL version 2.0

-cavatina bundles the following third-party resources:
+Cavatina bundles the following third-party resources:

 Dashicons by WordPress
 License: GNU GPLv2